Chapter 10.47

 (2) Standards.

 (b) Subdivision.
-Where a courtyard housing development involves a subdivision, development parameters, as determined by the city, may be placed on the final plat or final unit lot subdivision.
+Where a courtyard development involves a subdivision, development parameters, as determined by the city, may be placed on the final plat or final unit lot subdivision.

-(i) A single courtyard housing development shall include a minimum of four dwelling units, up to a maximum of 24 units.
+(c) Minimum and Maximum Number of Dwelling Units.
+A single courtyard development shall include a minimum of five dwelling units, up to a maximum of 24 units.
 The city may allow development of more than 24 dwelling units if all of the purposes stated above are achieved.

-(iii) Courtyards built along rear property lines of adjacent properties (not in the development) shall maintain 10-foot minimum setbacks in the RS and RL zones and five-foot minimum setbacks in all other applicable zones.
+(i) Courtyards built along rear property lines of adjacent properties (not in the development) shall maintain 10-foot minimum setbacks in the RS and RL zones and five-foot minimum setbacks in all other applicable zones.

-(iv) There is no minimum internal setback between units within a courtyard development.
+(ii) There is no minimum internal setback between units within a courtyard development.

 (f) Site Design and Orientation.
-Dwellings within a courtyard housing development shall be oriented to promote a sense of community, both within the development, and with respect to the larger community, outside of the courtyard project.
+Dwellings within a courtyard development shall be oriented to promote a sense of community, both within the development, and with respect to the larger community, outside of the courtyard project.

-(iii) Common open space shall be provided in a centrally located focal area for the development and abut at least 50 percent of the courtyards in the development (see open space standards below); direct access to the common open space shall be provided for each courtyard by a paved walkway.
+(i) A common open space is required for each courtyard cluster.
+Common open space shall be provided in a centrally located focal area for the development and abut at least 50 percent of the courtyards in the development (see open space standards below); direct access to the common open space shall be provided for each courtyard by a paved walkway.

 (ii) A minimum of 200 square feet of common open space shall be provided per dwelling unit.